cloudonix/java-future-helper/README.md

 # FutureHelper

-FutureHelper is a utility library that contains useful methods that handle futures
+FutureHelper is a utility library that contains useful methods that handle Java 8's `CompletableFuture`

 ## Installation